DarkBones/darkbones.dev/content/posts/rag-but-i-made-it-smarter/index.md

 Think of *darkrag* as a **foundation** for building more advanced RAG agents, not a complete solution.

+By focusing on smarter chunking, metadata-rich embeddings, and automation, this setup significantly improves retrieval accuracy *without requiring external APIs or cloud solutions*.

 ---

 ## 🔗 Source Code & Updates